andrewheiss/datavizs22.classes.andrewheiss.com/content/example/07-example.markdown

 ### Marginal effects plots

+**2022 update!** Since recording the video for this section, lots of things have changed in the R world to make finding predicted values and marginal effects *a lot* easier.
+(This is why I had you [read my guide to marginal things](https://www.andrewheiss.com/blog/2022/05/20/marginalia/) as part of the readings for this session.)
+[The **marginaleffects** R package](https://vincentarelbundock.github.io/marginaleffects/) makes it really nice and easy to get predicted values of an outcome while holding everything else constant—you don't need to plug values in manually anymore like this section shows.

 Instead of just looking at the coefficients, we can also see the effect of moving different variables up and down like sliders and switches.
 Remember that regression coefficients allow us to build actual mathematical formulas that predict the value of Y. The coefficients from `model_compex` yield the following big hairy ugly equation:

 $$